-CAUTION The receiver collar should not be on your dog when the system is tested.
-Your pet may receive an unintended correction.
+CAUTION The Receiver Collar should not be on your dog when the system is tested.
+Your pet may receive an unintended correction unintended correction.

-- Place battery in Receiver Collar and turn ON.
-The Receiver Collar will cycle through the Static Correction and Battery Status feature as described in Step 5.
+- 4. Place battery in Receiver Collar.
 To identify the Warning and Static Correction Zones make sure the Receiver Collar is set at level 5 (see Step 5). - 5.
 Test the Boundary Width of the system by selecting a section of straight Boundary Wire that is at least 50 feet long.
 Start inside the center of the containment field. - 6.
 Place the Test Light Tool Contacts on the Contact Points on the Receiver Collar (6B,6C).
 Hold the Receiver Collar at your dog's neck height with the Contact Points pointing up (6D) and the Correction Level Button facing the Boundary Wire.
-Slowly walk toward the Boundary Wire until you hear the warning tone(6E).
+Slowly walk toward the Boundary Wire until you hear the warning tone (6E).
 When you hear the warning tone, you have identified the Boundary Width distance (Static Correction Zone).
+Two seconds after the warning tone, the test light will begin to flash.
+This flashing light can aid you in identifying the